-DIN rails and DIN rail clips and brackets are used on computer boards.
-DIN is an acronym for Deutsche Institute fuer Normung, a German standardization body and member of the International Standards Organization (ISO).
-DIN rails and mounting hardware are standard mounting equipment for a variety of electronic components, including terminal blocks to connect wiring.
-DIN rails and DIN mounting hardware are internationally approved, industry standard hardware for a vast array of components made by computer manufacturers.
+DIN rails are standard mounting equipment for a variety of electronic components, including terminal blocks to connect wiring.
+DIN rails are internationally approved, industry standard hardware for a vast array of components made by computer manufacturers.
 DIN rail terminal blocks also offer grounding and disconnecting capability and provide self-locking clamps to ensure a tight connection.

-The American National Standards Institute (ANSI) provides detailed information about DIN rails and DIN mounting hardware standards, as well as other DIN standards for industries ranging from healthcare to agriculture to construction to engineering.
+The American National Standards Institute (ANSI) provides detailed information about DIN rails standards, as well as other DIN standards for industries ranging from health care to agriculture to construction and engineering.